Visuo-Haptic Object Perception for Robots: An Overview: Neural Basis of Visuo-Haptic Object Perception

-Evidence suggests that the ventral processing stream is yet further specialized into sub-streams, one dedicated to object form and another to surface properties \citep{Cant2009fMRAdaptation, Cant2007Attention}.
+Zooming in on the perception pathway, the division into functional streams seems to be a recurring pattern in the cortex as evidence suggests that there is a further specialization into sub-streams here, one dedicated to object form and another to surface properties \citep{Cant2009fMRAdaptation, Cant2007Attention}.
 The posterior-lateral regions of the occipito-temporal part of the cerebral cortex, including the lateral occipital area (LO), were shown to contribute to the perception of object form.
 Meanwhile, the more medial parts of the ventral stream handle the perception of object surface properties like texture or colour.
 In particular, areas along the collateral sulcus (CoS) have been found to respond to texture specifically.
 In contrast, an analogous area for colour could not be identified: it is believed that the processing of information related to surface colour occurs relatively early along the ventral stream compared to surface texture.
 In general, it appears that areas showing form selectivity overlap with those involved in object recognition and identification.
 Similarly, there seems to be an overlap between areas selective to object surface properties with the fusiform gyrus (FG), an area in the temporal lobe taking care of perception of more complex stimuli categories like faces and places \citep{Cant2007Attention}.

 Further studies have confirmed and added to these findings \citep{Cavina-Pratesi2010Separatea, Cavina-Pratesi2010Separate}.
 Accordingly, there is not one single cortical area but multiple interacting foci in the medial ventral stream region that infer the material properties of perceived objects from extracted individual surface properties.
 A texture-selective area appears to be located posterior to a colour-selective one.
 Also, areas showing responsiveness to multiple object properties were detected next to areas of dedicated single-feature processing \citep{Cavina-Pratesi2010Separatea, Cavina-Pratesi2010Separate}.